99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   used for non-idempotent actions (same request leads to the same system state, and no action is unintentionally
   executed more than once) like payment process.
 - Express:
-  up to 5 min, higher capacity, billed by nr of executions, duration and memory consumption. used for IoT data ingestion, streaming Data, mobile app backends.
+  up to 5 min, higher capacity, billed by nr of executions, duration and memory consumption. used for IoT data ingestion,
+  streaming Data, mobile app backends.
   - Async (At least once execution guarantee) Don't wait for results, ex message services you don't wait for a response. must manage independence to manage that if it runs twice you don't have twice the effects.
   - Sync (At most once execution guarantee) Wait for workflow to complete.
 When you need an immediate response.
 At-most because if there is a failure it doesn't automatically restart, it's up to your logic.

 "DefinitionSubstitution" entries allow the state machine to include resources that are declared in the AWS SAM template file or CF template

+Type of states:
+- Pass: passes its input to its output
+- Task: represents a single unit of work
+- Choice: adds conditional logic to a state
+- Wait: delays the state machine from continuing for a specified time
+- Succeed: STOPS an execution successfully (no NEXT field)
+- Fail: STOPS the execution of the state machine and marks it as a failure, unless it is caught by a Catch block.
+- Parallel: add separate branches of execution
+- Map: run a set of workflow steps for each item in a dataset

 AWS App sync: